aaron555/raspi-temperature-controller/README.md

 ## Hardware

-*** Parts list(s?)
+*** Parts list
-*** Schematic(s) - simplest proof-of-concept with colocated LED exactly as breadboard, more general with DT relay for feedback, multiple relays/temperature sensor with dashed lines "..." and separate relay supply rail
+*** Schematics - simplest proof-of-concept with colocated LED exactly as breadboard, more general with DT relay for feedback, multiple relays/temperature sensor with dashed lines "..." and separate relay supply rail
 *** Photos of breadboard and DIN rail heating controller

 ## Software